Health & Anti-Doping

 Medicine of Cycling

 Medicine of Cycling is an independent group of physicians working to improve processes that can have a meaningful impact on the way care is delivered to cycling athletes.
-Find out more on the Medicine of Cycling group.
+In addition to holding an annual conference, they have created a research library with the goal of making it easier for healthcare professionals and the cycling public to have a greater and more simplified access to medical literature on a wide range of topics.
+Visit the Medicine of Cycling website for more information.

 Standards of Care — The Medicine of Cycling Concussion Task Force recommends that any rider with a witnessed loss of consciousness during training or competition should be immediately removed from competition for medical evaluation.
 This recommendation does not imply that a rider who sustains a head injury without witnessed loss of consciousness is fit to ride.
 This Concussion Task Force is actively working towards the establishment of a standard approach to injured cyclists without a loss of consciousness and has established guidelines for team managers and coaches.